Step 1: Program the triggerable industrial strobe controller

 Step 3: Connect the industrial machine vision camera with the powersupply and strobe controller

 To connect an industrial machine vision camera you need to have an I/O cable.
 In our case we are using a CABLE-D-I/O-5M.
-We need to use the strobe output of the industrial vision camera to trigger the strobe controller.
-In our case it’s an optocoupled output called line 1 at it’s using pin 7 (Line1- White/blue wire) and 8 (Line1+ White/Green wire) of the industrial vision camera I/O connector.
+We need to use the (strobe) output of the industrial vision camera to trigger the strobe controller.
+In our case it’s an optocoupled output called line 1 using pin 7 (Line1- White/blue wire) and 8 (Line1+ White/Green wire) of the industrial vision camera I/O connector.

 The I/O cable of the industrial machine vision camera must be connected to the input port of the industrial strobe controller.
 The industrial strobe controller has the following schematic: